-We pay lump sum allowances to senior management employees to cover travel, subsistence or other incidental costs.
-The sum is £1,757 per annum for employees who have taken up their lease car entitlement, with adjustments made if employees choose to use their own cars as an alternative to taking up their lease car entitlement.
+We pay lump sum allowances to the Managing Director, Directors and employees on Band 10 level to cover travel, subsistence or other incidental costs.
+The sum ranges from £515 up to £1757 per annum for employees who have taken up their lease car entitlement, with adjustments made if employees choose to use their own cars as an alternative to taking up their lease car entitlement.